Cathy's Gluten Free

 • Whisk the dry ingredients together in the mixing bowl of a stand mixer.

-• Measure warm water, and add the other wet ingredients to the measuring cup.
+• Measure warm water, and add the other wet ingredients.

 • With the whisk attachment of the mixer running on low speed in the bowl with the dry ingredients, slowly pour in the wet ingredients.
-Let it run on low-medium speed for a minute or two, so the yeast and sugar become evenly distributed to work their magic.
+Let it run on low-medium speed for 5 minutes, so the yeast and sugar become evenly distributed to work their magic.
+You'll likely need to stop once or twice to scrape down the sides with a spatula.
 The batter should be very smooth.

-• Divide the batter evenly between the twelve prepared cups in the muffin pan.
+• Divide the batter evenly between the twelve prepared cups in the muffin pan., shaping the dough into balls with wet hands.
 Oil a sheet of plastic wrap well, and use it to cover (oiled side next to the batter) the batter.
 Set the pan in a warm place for about an hour for the rolls to rise.

 • About 10 minutes before the hour is up, preheat the oven to 400°F (204°C), and set a rack rather high in the oven.